helly25/proto/README.md

 ## Proto Matchers

-The clone was made from Google's [CPP-proto-builder](https://github.com/google/cpp-proto-builder).
+The matchers are part of Google's [CPP-proto-builder](https://github.com/google/cpp-proto-builder), (see above).
 Alternatively this could have been done from:

 * [FHIR](https://github.com/google/fhir),